ferealqq/15GoFast/README.md

 15 puzzle solver implementation with [golang](https://go.dev).

 Generally the algorithmic implementation of the application focuses on the fastest possible solve time.
-In hindsight the implementation could be even faster, but generally the algorithm implementation achieves faster solve times than many other 15 puzzle solvers.
-I’ll add some proof to these claims <i>later</i>.
+In hindsight the implementation could be even faster, but generally the algorithm implementation achieves very fast sovle times when taking into accord that this implementation does not contain a pattern databases (walking distance table isn't a pattern database imo).
+Best possible solve time can be only achieved with pattern database.

 </br>